Bayesian cluster analysis: Point estimation and credible balls: A comparison of the variation of information and Binder's loss

+\end{property} A proof can be found in the Supplementary Material.
 In both cases, the bound on the distance between two clusterings depends on the sample size $N$.
 However, the behavior of this bound is very different; for VI, it approaches infinity as $N\rightarrow \infty$, and for $\tB$, it approaches one as $N \rightarrow \infty$.
 As $N$ grows, the number of total partitions $B_N$ increases drastically.
 Thus, it is sensible that the bound on the metric grows as the size of the space grows.
-In particular, $\1$ and $\0$ become more distant are $N \rightarrow \infty$, as there are increasing number, $B_N-2$, of partitions between these two extremes; for $\tB$, the loss of estimating one of these extremes with the other approaches the fixed number one, while for VI, the loss approaches infinity.
+In particular, $\1$ and $\0$ become more distant as $N \rightarrow \infty$, as there is an increasing number, $B_N-2$, of partitions between these two extremes; for $\tB$, the loss of estimating one of these extremes with the other approaches the fixed number one, while for VI, the loss approaches infinity.